The teachers in Grade 1 in 2017: Breannan, Shelley, Masa, Prue and Michael.

 Drink Bottles: Please send your child to school with a drink bottle for water.
 This may be kept on their desk throughout the day.

 Hats: Albert Park is a SunSmart school.
 The outlines for this policy may be accessed on the school website.
-Please ensure your child brings a school hat to be worn between September to April.
+Please ensure your child brings a school hat to be worn between September and April.
 Sunscreen is available in each classroom.

 Lunch Orders: All students are welcome to order lunches from the Renatta Catering Canteen.
 This may be done online at http://www.flexischools.com.au.